A Learning-Augmented Overlay Network: Introduction

 \section{Introduction}

-Peer-to-peer (P2P) protocols are one of the key technological advancements that allowed decentralized and distributed systems to scale.
-A vast body of work has been devoted to optimize the efficiency of these protocols~\cite{LuaCPSL05, RatnasamyFHKS01, AspnesS03, HarveyJSTW03, KifferSLMN21}.
-Traditionally, the efficiency of a P2P protocol is estimated with two key metrics which are the \emph{routing path length} between a pair of nodes and the \emph{maximum degree} of each node in the network.
-State-of-the-art P2P protocols achieve both a logarithmic routing path length and a logarithmic maximum degree~\cite{chord, FraigniaudG06}.
+Overlay networks are one of the key technological advancements that allowed decentralized and distributed systems to scale.
+A vast body of work has been devoted to optimize the efficiency of these networks~\cite{LuaCPSL05,RatnasamyFHKS01,AspnesS03,HarveyJSTW03,KifferSLMN21}.
+Traditionally, the efficiency of an overlay network is estimated with two key metrics which are the \emph{routing path length} between a pair of nodes and the \emph{maximum degree} of each node in the network.
+State-of-the-art overlay networks achieve both a logarithmic routing path length and a logarithmic maximum degree~\cite{chord,FraigniaudG06}.

-Up until recently, most work on P2P protocols focused on demand-oblivious \emph{worst-case} scenarios, where no prior information about the possible future demand is known.
-However, a new line of work studies \emph{demand-aware} networks~\cite{SplayNet16, avin2017demand, SpiderDAN} which can adapt their connectivity properties to better fit the current traffic.
-Noting that most networking traffics are \emph{sparse} and partly \emph{predictable}~\cite{AvinGGS20}, the idea is to detect the few highly active nodes and move them topologically closer to reduce the overall delays.
-The model includes a \emph{demand matrix} which indicates the amount of traffic between any two nodes in the network; A goal of a demand-aware protocol is then to minimize the \emph{total weighted path length}~\cite{SplayNet16}.
+Up until recently, most work on overlay networks focused on demand-oblivious \emph{worst-case} scenarios, where no prior information about the possible future demand is known.
+However, noting that most networking traffics are \emph{sparse} and partly \emph{predictable}~\cite{AvinGGS20}, a new line of work studies \emph{demand-aware} networks~\cite{SplayNet16,avin2017demand,SpiderDAN} which can adapt their connectivity properties to better fit the current traffic.\\ On another front, there has been a recent surge in \emph{learning-augmented} systems which, compared to traditional ones, take an additional parameter (the prediction) to improve their performances, with most recent examples in data structures~\cite{MLSkipList1,MLSkipList2}.
+There, the goal is to use a \emph{predicted demand} for each node and adapt the system to better fit the incoming \emph{real demand}.
+Since predicted and real demands may mismatch, they analyze what happens when the prediction is perfect (consistency), adversarial (robustness) and anything in between (smoothness, see~\cite{LykourisV18}).